-The best way to make an impact on other working artists is to think outside your own art practice.
-This is not a cynical exercise: it should, in fact, be a humbling and gratifying experience for the working artist.
+A strategy for making an impression is to get involved with the greater art world.
+Stay in the know and support other artists.
 Who in your community has an exhibition coming up?
-What designers are creating work you admire?
+What other artists are creating work you admire?
 What’s trending on Instagram?
 If there’s a widespread conversation happening in the arts, engage!
 Find ways to celebrate others and they will gladly circle back around to celebrate you.

 The best way to celebrate others whose work you appreciate – artists, designers, creative entrepreneurs, etc. – is to repost.
 By re-posting another working artist’s good news, you’ll make a memorable impression and be able to share and support your community.
-This is a win-win situation that requires ongoing attention.
+This is a win-win situation that requires ongoing engagement.
 Find ways to repost or show your support at least once a day, and the effort will be reciprocated when you have something to celebrate within your own career.
-Engage with art critics and editors who work within your field and pay careful attention to the medium you work within.
+Engage with art critics and editors and pay careful attention to the medium you work within.
 As a result of consistent engagement, the door will gradually open to greater media influence, whether online or in person.

 Perhaps the most important factor in constructing an artist email blast is making it personal.
 Write in a tone and voice that indicates that you are communicating one-to-one with the person reading the email.
-One example is to consider using a friendly “can’t wait to see you!” rather than “I look forward to seeing all of you” type of note.
-By adding a sense of personal interaction in your artist email blast, your audience is more likely to attend to meet you in person and to connect individually.
-Especially for exhibition openings, this is a key factor for landing media influence and audience engagement – without making a personal appeal, the event feels less urgent.
-Entrepreneur notes that, in line with our social media goals of staying positive, that creating refreshing, upbeat emails will ensure repeat opens and greater impact.
+One example is to consider using a friendly “can’t wait to see you!” rather than “I look forward to seeing all of you”.
+By adding a personal touch in your email blast, your audience may be more likely to attend to meet you in person and connect individually.
+For exhibition openings, this is a key factor for landing media influence and audience engagement – without making a personal appeal, the event feels less urgent.
+Entrepreneur notes that, in line with our social media goals of staying positive, creating refreshing, upbeat emails will ensure repeat opens and greater impact.
 Also, keeping newsletters short but sweet, and including relevant and dynamic images (the more the better!), will ensure that you have a greater chance of making an impression as a serious working artist.

 Finally, make your artist newsletter engaging!
 An easy way to achieve this is to include good news that another working artist in your immediate circle has shared with you.
 By highlighting the achievements of your connections – other gallery shows, talks, panels, and recognitions – you’ll be updating your immediate circle and giving them news they may have missed while reinforcing that you are someone worth supporting.
-Goodwill is best when shared regularly, and making this a regular feature in your artist email blast, even with something as simple as a link to relevant events and accolades, will ensure regular audience engagement.
+Goodwill is best when shared regularly, and making this a regular feature in your artist email blast, even with something as simple as a link to relevant events and accolades, can ensure regular audience engagement.
 This is also helpful to editors and critics who are looking to consolidate their efforts to use their time wisely: if they know that by opening your e-blast they’ll receive a healthy helping of art news, they have more impetus to do so.